lambor590/SteamCMD_Pterodactyl_arm64/README.md

 Change the image of an egg to this one: lambor590/steamcmd_pterodactyl_arm64:latest
 ```

+This image is unfinnished, so it may not work properly.
+I'm working to make it as stable as possible.
+I will also making a custom SteamCMD installer image for this.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.